numcommand/num/docs/kickstarter-project.md

 Q. What is the logo?

-A. The logo is a number sign, also known as a hash, or octothorpe.
+A. The logo is a circle and number sign.
+The circle is the symbol for a function in a computer software data flow diagram.
+The number sign is also known as a hash, or octothorpe.
 If you're a logo creator or graphics designer, we're open to a new logo.

 Q. Why do a Kickstarter?